akinahmet/Linux-cheat-sheet-for-AWS-Devops/README.md

     ```

-    The list of possible options for `ls` command,
+    The list of possible options for `ls` command:

     ```cmd
     -a Show all (including hidden)